 SINGAPORE - The Society for the Physically Disabled has renamed itself SPD to better reflect how it helps people with different kinds of disabilities.

-"After years of building our range of expertise for people with physical disabilities, we realised that our services could benefit people of other disabilities as well.
-While we have begun offering our services to them from a few years ago, we saw a great opportunity in our 50th anniversary to adopt a new name to better reflect the wider community whom we serve," said Ms Chia Yong Yong, President of SPD.
+Its president Chia Yong Yong said in a statement on Wednesday: "After years of building our range of expertise for people with physical disabilities, we realised our services could benefit people of other disabilities as well, and we began offering our services to them a few years ago."

-Now it serves close to 4,700 people with disabilities through about 20 programmes and services that encompass rehabilitation, day care, early intervention, employment support, sheltered workshop, vocational training, education and social support.
+It now helps close to 4,700 people through about 20 programmes and services including rehabilitation, day care, vocational training, education and early intervention.

 This article was first published on July 30, 2014.
 Get a copy of The Straits Times or go to straitstimes.com for more stories.